zelezobeton/face_expresions/README.md

-# Pythoon program for detecting eye and mouth expressions
+# Python program for detecting eye and mouth expressions

 # Program was written with help of these tutorials:
 - https://www.pyimagesearch.com/2017/03/27/how-to-install-dlib/